-Using Elevators: Practice social distancing, including when entering and exiting elevators.
-Use the stairs whenever possible, especially when descending.
-Face coverings are required while riding in an elevator.
-Observe all signage, and avoid touching the buttons with your exposed hand/ fingers, if possible.
-If an elevator must be shared, passengers should stand as far away as possible from each other.
-Wash hands or use alcohol-based hand sanitizers upon departing the elevator.
+Using Elevators: No more than one person may enter an elevator at a time, so please use the stairs whenever possible.
+If you are using the elevator, wear your mask or face covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
+Wash your hands or use alcohol-based hand sanitizers upon departing the elevator.